brevzin/cpp_proposals/2089_param_constraints/param-constraints.md

 The way this is intended to work, from the initial paper, is described as:

 ::: quote
-Overload resolution in C++ happens at compile time,_not_ run time, so how could this ever work?
+Overload resolution in C++ happens at compile time, _not_ run time, so how could this ever work?
-Considerthe call to `pow` in the following function:
+Consider the call to `pow` in the following function:

 ```cpp
 void f(double in) {